thingsboard/thingsboard.github.io/_includes/docs/samples/analytics/ai-models.md

 - <b>Maximum output tokens</b> – Sets the maximum number of tokens that the model can generate in a single response.
 - <b>Context length</b> – Defines the size of the context window in tokens.
 This value sets the total memory limit for the model, including both the user's input and the generated response.

+{% capture advanced_settings_tip %}
-> If advanced settings cause errors, try removing their values.
+If advanced settings cause errors, try removing their values.
 In this case, defaults will be applied.
 This often resolves incompatibility issues for certain models.
+{% endcapture %}
+{% include templates/info-banner.md content=advanced_settings_tip %}

 {% include images-gallery.html imageCollection="advanced-model-settings" %}